disuhitarth/vision-assembly-dashboard/ENHANCED_FEATURES.md

 ### **🎬 Professional Demo Flow:**

 **Opening (30 seconds):**
-*"This is an industrial-grade vision inspection dashboard with live camera integration and AI-powered defect detection..."*
+*"This is an industrial-grade vision inspection dashboard with live camera integration and automated defect detection..."*

 **Camera Demo (60 seconds):**
 *"Let me start the vision system... [click Start Camera] You can see live video with real-time AI defect detection.
 Watch these red bounding boxes appear showing defects with confidence scores..."*